Power to the private sector

 “We have also seen a very rapid decline in renewable energy costs, increasing the potential for green hydrogen to be cost competitive with fossil fuel sources in certain geographies and applications, and to decarbonise those hard to abate sectors.”

-Kirby said the current price of hydrogen is around R300/kg in South Africa, while Japan has set a target of R50.20/kg.
-However, there's also been a joint European Union and South African investigation that says the long-term price could be as low as R26.50/kg.
+Kirby said the current hydrogen price in South Africa is around R300/kg.
+Japan meanwhile has set a target of R50.20/kg.
+However, there's also been a joint European Union and South African investigation that says the long-term hydrogen price could be as low as R26.50/kg.

 “If that was achievable, then a fuel cell vehicle could also achieve 23c/km.
 This becomes quite interesting when you then look at busses, when compared to a battery electric vehicle.”